Thinking like Apple’s recycling robots: Toward the activation of responsibility in a postenvironmentalist world

 Approaching postenvironmentalism via valuation

 Mainstream debates in environmentalism ‘share…sustainable development’s interest in reconciling economic growth and environmental protection’ (Dryzek, 2003: 299).
-Theorists emphasize the need to transform institutions central to modernity – for example science and technology, production, consumption, politics, governance and the market.
+Theorists emphasize the need to transform institutions central to modernity – for example, science and technology, production, consumption, politics, governance and the market.
 This should be done considering multiple scales (local, national and global levels) (see Beck, 1992; Mol and Sonnenfeld, 2000; Mol et al., 2010; Schlosberg and Rinfret, 2008).

-Situated within environmentalist debates, ecological and reflexive modernists value the environment in specific ways.
+Situated within environmentalist debates, ecological and reflexive modernists value the environment in different ways.
 On the one hand, ecological modernists attempt to find ways to create a win-win between ecological reform and good economic performance (Mol et al., 2010).
-Underpinning these ideas is the assumption that the economy can be organized in a way that takes into account planetary and societal concerns, and thus produces responsibility as a particular value.
+Underpinning these ideas is the assumption that the economy can be organized to take into account planetary and societal concerns, thus producing responsibility as a particular value.
 Ecological modernization was a response to apocalyptic visions of societies running out of vital resources, as described in the report, Limits to growth (Meadows et al., 1972), posed by more radical theorists (Mol and Sonnenfeld, 2000; Mol et al., 2010; Warner 2010).
 Reflexive modernists, on the other hand, are also concerned with the reform of modern institutions, but they take into account power relations and conflict dynamics (Certoma, 2016).
 Scholars such as Beck (1999, 1992, 2010) emphasize uncertainties in transforming institutions that are central to modernity.
 He argues, ‘[r]isks are essentially man-made, incalculable, uninsurable threats and catastrophes which are anticipated but which often remain invisible and therefore depend on how they become defined and contested in “knowledge”’ (Beck, 2010: 261).
 Both ecological and reflexive modernists open dialogues regarding nature, society and our responsibility.
 Conversely, they have contributed to widening an ontological gap between nature and society, as argued by postenvironmentalists (Certoma, 2016; Vogel 2015).

 Postenvironmentalism is a relatively new term that builds upon the basic tenets of environmentalism but places the emphasis onto the complexity of sociotechnical entanglements (Certoma, 2016; see also Latour, 2005; Law, 2004).
 Authors here pay ‘attention to technologies as coproducers of our world’ (Certoma, 2016: 74) recognizing nature as more than an ‘external’ biosphere.
 Here Certoma (2016) draws upon Latour (1993), who argues that modernist thinkers only refer to nature when they purify and thus mystify the actions we are involved in – excluding non-human actors and producing unintended consequences.
 In a similar vein, McKibben (1989) argues there is no sense for environmentalism to focus on nature because, through industrialized human activity, the world is a different place.
 He announced the ‘end of nature’; and this is in fact what the now prominent term ‘Anthropocene’ emphasizes: there is no nature anymore to connect with, no external body truly external to us (Steffen et al., 2011, 2015).